Pet monkey: In popular culture

 Mystic and spiritual master Meher Baba with his pet monkey named Lucky in India (c.
 1940).
 The monkey had been given to him by Princess Norina Matchabelli.

-In popular culture both actual and fictionalized accounts of pet monkeys are utilized extensively.
-Monkeys are popular in numerous books, television programs, and movies.
+Pet monkeys appear in fictional and nonfictional popular media, including books, television programs, and movies.

 Sun Wukong (the "Monkey King"), a character who figures prominently in Chinese mythology, is the main protagonist in the classic comic Chinese novel Journey to the West.
 The television series Monkey, the literary characters Monsieur Eek and Curious George are all examples.
 The winged monkeys are prominent characters in The Wizard of Oz.

-However, pop culture often incorrectly labels apes, particularly chimpanzees, gorillas and orangutans as monkeys.
+Chimpanzees, gorillas and orangutans are often referred to as monkeys; however, they are apes.
 Terry Pratchett makes use of the distinction in his Discworld novels, in which the Librarian of the Unseen University is an orangutan who gets very violent if referred to as a monkey.

 Famous fictional pet monkeys

 There have been many famous pet monkeys with Tarzan's Cheeta arguably the first famous pet "monkey" although they continued to live in the jungle.
 Nkima was the original Cheeta-like character in Edgar Rice Burroughs' Tarzan novels, and in adaptations of the saga to other media, particularly comics.
 Tarzan and Cheeta have been repeated across all major popular culture mediums including books, films, television, games and comics.
 Katie, a white-headed capuchin, played Marcel in the popular U.S. series Friends and also Los Angeles Angels' mascot "Rally Monkey."
 Finster played Harvey Keitel's pet thief, Dodger in the movie Monkey Trouble.
 Frankie the Monkey has been seen in Sean-Paul and Juliane's magic act all over the country.